pypa/packaging.python.org/source/key_projects.rst

 distributions.
 Hashdist is trying to be “the Debian of choice for cases where Debian technology doesn’t work”.
-The best way for Pythonistas to think about Hashdist may be a more powerful hybrid of virtualenv and buildout.
+The best way for Pythonistas to think about Hashdist may be a more powerful hybrid of :ref:`virtualenv` and :ref:`buildout`.
 It is aimed at solving the problem of installing scientific software, and making package distribution stateless, cached, and branchable.
 It is used by some researchers but has been lacking in maintenance since 2016.

-.. _pex:
+.. _hatch:

 hatch
 =====